tokenInsight/ti-oracle/README.md

 ```

 ## What-if one node is crashed or disconnected?
-- Each round should have a timeout of do feeding, like, 300 seconds
+- Each round should have a timeout of do feeding, like, 300 seconds, to prevent the system outage
-- If the time passed between last feeding and the current block.timestamp, then any node in the permitteed list can do feeding.
+- If the time passed between last feeding and the current block.timestamp, then any node in the permitteed list is allowed to feed data
 - The details can be checked in the source code of smart contract: https://github.com/tokenInsight/ti-oracle/blob/main/contracts/src/TIOracle.sol#L69
-- Simply speaking, we use the smart contract as the role of Zookeeper in traditional distributed system
+- Simply speaking, we use the smart contract as like the role of Zookeeper in traditional distributed system

 # Developement Guide